The Ringworld Engineers: Plot summary

-The Hindmost, recently deposed leader of the Puppeteers, abducts the human Louis Wu (who has become a wirehead) and Kzin Chmeee (previously known as "Speaker-to-Animals").
+The Hindmost, recently deposed leader of the Puppeteers, abducts the human Louis Wu (who has become a wirehead) and the Kzin Chmeee (previously known as "Speaker-to-Animals").
 Both had been part of the original Ringworld expedition.
 The Hindmost hopes to acquire Ringworld technology, specifically matter transmutation, to help him regain his position.

 Once they reach the Ringworld, Louis and Chmeee are sent out to explore, while the Hindmost remains safely behind on their starship.
 Louis and Chmeee secretly plot to try to overthrow the Hindmost so they can go home.
 In their travels, they meet a number of the hominid species that have evolved on the Ringworld.
 They also learn more about the full-scale "maps" of various known space worlds, including Earth, Mars and Kzin.

 They discover that the Ringworld has become unstable and will collide with its star soon.
 The Ringworld's builders, revealed to be Pak Protectors, have long since died out, and the attitude jets they installed all around the rim to maintain the Ringworld's position were dismounted to use as starship engines.
 Chmeee goes to the Kzin map for his own goals, while Louis tries to find some way to save the trillions of inhabitants.